schwanbeck/YSMR/README.md

 	+ Maximum time for track analysis.
 All tracks longer than this will be truncated to the set time.
 If advanced track data analysis settings: 'track length exactly' is set to False (default) and the truncated track is not as long as the specified time due to holes in measurement, the nearest time point below the limit will be used instead.
 If 'track length exactly' is set to True, tracks that are shorter than the time specified after truncation will be discarded.
 	+ Accepts an integer value.
 + minimal angle in degrees for turning point : 30.0
-	+ Minimal change in angle between two positions in order to be declared a turning point.
-All relative changes in angle below will be viewed as motile.
+	+ Minimal change in angle (0° to 360°) between two positions in order to be declared a turning point.
-	+ The difference in frames between the two comparison points are defined under advanced track data analysis settings: 'compare angle between n frames'.
+	+ The difference in frames between the two comparison points are defined under 'advanced track data analysis settings': 'compare angle between n frames'.
-	+ Accepts a floating point number.
+	+ Accepts a floating point number between.
-+ extreme size outliers lower end in px : 2
++ extreme area outliers lower end in px*px : 2
-	+ Lower limit for area (pixel^2) which is not considered as bacteria.
+	+ Lower limit for area in pixel^2 which is not considered as bacteria.
 Tracks with an average area below this value will be discarded entirely in an initial step.
 	+ Accepts an integer value.
-+ extreme size outliers upper end in px : 50
++ extreme area outliers upper end in px*px : 50
-	+ Upper limit for area (pixel^2) which is not considered as bacteria.
+	+ Upper limit for area in pixel^2 which is not considered as bacteria.
 Tracks with an average area above this value will be discarded entirely in an initial step.
 	+ Accepts an integer value.

 ##### DISPLAY SETTINGS